globalise-huygens/tanap.docs.globalise.huygens.knaw.nl/docs/cape-transcriptions/index.md

 # TANAP Transcriptions

+The TANAP website previously featured a substantial collection of transcriptions of VOC-related documents from the Cape Town Archives Repository in South Africa.
+These transcriptions are now presented below.
+Additional transcriptions concerning the VOC history of the Cape area are available for purchase on a data carrier through the Tracing History Trust: [https://tracinghistorytrust.co.za/products.htm](https://tracinghistorytrust.co.za/products.htm).

 ## Orphan Chamber

 The links below point to transcriptions of papers from deceased estates administered by the Orphan Chamber at the Cape, created by the TEPC Transcription Project (2004-2008), executed in the Western Cape Archives and Records Service in Cape Town.
 Please consult the [Introduction by the TEPC Transcription Team](pdf/introduction_to_the_inventories_of_the_orphan_chamber.pdf) for more information.